 The legitimate ways

-Don’t be surprised to find out that the best way to secure a place in the dream school may be … by paying.
+Don’t be surprised to find out that the best way to secure a place in your dream school may be … by paying.
 If you don’t have the money (for day junior and secondary school, the amount can reach 15K pounds per year), consider if borrowing will be worth it.
 If such a decision costs you so much that the whole family gets distressed by a loan weighing on the budget, maybe drop off the idea.

 - Ratings are not everything – pay an actual visit to the school and make an informed decision.